sgra64/dotfiles/README.md

  +--.zshrc                      # zsh startup script (runs with new zsh process) +--.paths                      # PATH definitions (used by .bashrc, .zshrc) +--.ansi-colors.sh             # ANSI color codes for colored prompt and terminal output
+ |
+ +--.minttyrc                   # definitions for the mintty terminal (used by cygwin, Gitbash) +--.vimrc                      # settings for the 'vim' editor
+ |
+ +-<.tmux>                      # directory with settings for the 'tmux' terminal multiplexer +--default.conf              # preset with 2 vertical terminal panel +--dev2x2.conf               # preset with 2x2 terminal panels +--tmux.md                   # brief 'tmux' introduction
 ```